 A majority of the shares present in person or by proxy and entitled to vote at the meeting must be voted for Proposal 7 in order for it to pass.
 A properly executed proxy marked "Abstain" with respect to a matter will not be voted, but will be counted for purposes of determining whether there is a quorum.
 Accordingly, an abstention will have the effect of a negative vote.
-Broker non-votes are not deemed entitled to vote on the Proposal and thus are not taken into consideration in the vote on this Proposal.
+The effect of broker non-votes is discussed above in "What are broker non-votes".
 However, Proposal 7 is a recommendation to the Board of Director and would not take effect automatically, even if it received the votes of holders of a majority of the shares present and entitled to vote at the meeting.